 Minsheng represents that it is qualified under the PRC law and regulations to conduct capital lease business, that it has acquired all authorizations and approvals to enter into the Agreement and that it is duly authorized to enter into the Agreement.
-Henan Xinyuan represents that it has the capacity to enter into the Agreement, that it has acquired all rights and approvals to enter into the Agreement and that it is duly authorized to enter into the Agreement.
+Henan Xinyuan represents that it has the capacity to enter into the Agreement, that it has acquired all rights and approvals to enter into the Agreement and that it is duly authorized to enter into the Agreement and that it is duly authorized to enter into the Agreement.
 Henan Xinyuan further represents that performing its obligations under the Agreement shall not conflict with its Articles of Associations, by-laws, any laws or regulations, or any other agreements to which it is a party.